Mickey (Toni Basil song)

-"Mickey" (also titled "Hey Mickey"; originally titled as "Kitty") is a song recorded by American singer Toni Basil for her debut studio album, Word of Mouth (1981).
-It was first recorded by the pop group Racey, titled "Kitty".
-Mike Chapman and Nicky Chinn wrote the song, while production was helmed by Greg Mathieson and Trevor Veitch.
-Basil's version is new wave, featuring guitar, synthesizers and cheerleading chants.
+"Mickey" (also titled "Hey Mickey") is a song originally recorded by English rock band Racey under the title "Kitty" for their debut studio album Smash and Grab (1979).
+American singer Toni Basil covered it for her debut studio album Word of Mouth (1981).
+Nicky Chinn and Mike Chapman co-wrote the song while production was helmed by Greg Mathieson and Trevor Veitch.
+It is a new wave song, featuring guitar, synthesizers, and cheerleading chants.
+The song was released as Word of Mouths lead single on January 3, 1982, by Chrysalis Records.

 Background

 The song was originally performed by British pop group Racey, with the title "Kitty", and was included on their debut studio album Smash and Grab in 1979.
 The original Racey song did not include the "Oh Mickey, you're so fine" chant, which Basil added.

 For many years it was rumored that the name was changed to Mickey on speculations that Basil had developed a crush on The Monkees' drummer and lead vocalist Micky Dolenz after meeting him on the set of their film Head, for which she was the choreographer.
 However, that claim has been denied by Basil, who said that she "didn't really know Micky at all".

 In January 2020, Basil released a re-recording of the song as "Hey Mickey" to digital and streaming platforms.